aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to POTM within C++ Applications" h2="Convert TEX to POTM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+If you are a C++ developer looking to add a feature to your application that allows for the conversion of TEX to POTM, then you have come to the right place.
+TEX is a markup language used for typesetting documents, while POTM is a Microsoft PowerPoint Open XML Macro-Enabled Presentation format.
+Converting between these two formats can be a difficult task, but with the right tools, it can be done quickly and easily.

+<h2>How Aspose.Total Helps for TEX to POTM Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that can help you with the conversion of TEX to POTM.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++.
+With Aspose.PDF for C++, you can export TEX to PPTX, and with Aspose.Slides for C++, you can convert PPTX to POTM.
+Both APIs are included in the Aspose.Total for C++ package, so you can get both of them in one convenient package.

-Are you a C++ developer looking to add to integrate TEX to POTM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export TEX to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Total for C++, you can easily convert TEX to POTM in two simple steps.
+First, you can export TEX to PPTX using Aspose.PDF for C++.
+Then, you can convert PPTX to POTM using Aspose.Slides for C++.
+This makes it easy to add the TEX to POTM conversion feature to your C++ applications.

+Aspose.Total for C++ is a powerful suite of APIs that can help you with the conversion of TEX to POTM.
+With its two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, you can easily export TEX to PPTX and convert PPTX to POTM.
+This makes it easy to add the TEX to POTM conversion feature to your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}